merhametsize/armamagna/README.md

 ## **Key Features**

 * **Phrase Anagram Support:** Solves anagrams for entire phrases, correctly handling spaces and punctuation within the input text.
 * **Mandatory Substring (-i/--incl):** Allows users to specify a word or phrase that **must** be present in the final anagram.
-The engine intelligently subtracts these letters from the pool before searching.
-* **Robust Constraint System:** Provides precise control over the output structure via five mandatory parameters defined by the user:
+* **Robust Constraint System:** Provides precise control over the output structure via four mandatory parameters:
   * **Word Count:** Minimum and maximum total number of words in the resulting anagram (--mincard, \--maxcard).
   * **Word Length:** Minimum and maximum length for individual words (--minwlen, \--maxwlen).
 * **Unicode/Accent Normalization:** Uses the dedicated **StringNormalizer** to handle common accented characters (e.g., é, è, ê are all treated as the base letter e), ensuring compatibility with international dictionaries and inputs.

 ## **High Performance Architecture**

-The engine achieves its high performance through three primary architectural pillars:
+The engine speeds ups the anagramming process through:

 ### **1\.
 Signature-Based Dictionary Indexing**